DIY Cucumber Wasabi Deodorant

 2. The Alcohol Trick: I mixed the essential oils and the Triethyl Citrate into the Alcohol/Polysorbate first.
 This ensures you don’t get oily droplets floating on top of your water!

-3. The Smell: Don’t worry—you won’t smell like a sushi restaurant!
-The Wasabi extract I use is very mild, and once you add the Lemon and Eucalyptus, it just smells incredibly fresh.
+3. The Smell: The Wasabi extract I use is very mild, and once I added the Lemon and Eucalyptus, it just smelled incredibly fresh!

-4. pH Check: You want this to be around pH 4.5 to 5.
-Bacteria hate acidity, so keeping it low helps the deodorant work even better!
+4. pH Check: I wanted it to be around pH 4.5 to 5.
+Most armpit bacteria hate acidity, so keeping it low helps the deodorant work even better!

 Final Verdict: This is a life-saver for summer.
 It’s fresh, it’s liquid, and it doesn’t leave white marks on your favorite black t-shirt.
 It’s my “secret weapon” against the heat!
 ENJOY! 😀